 - Test the emergency stop functionality on an empty load and full load.

 For smooth conveyance

-Using a mobile CMMS solution like Limble is the easiest way to stay on top of your conveyor maintenance work.
+Using a mobile CMMS app like Limble is the easiest way to stay on top of your conveyor maintenance work.
 It helps you plan and schedule routine work, keep just the right amount of spare conveyor parts in stock, have all maintenance documentation and history in one easily accessible place, and much more.